Köhler disease: Cause

 The cause of Köhler's disease, has thus far, been declared unknown by scientists.
 However, it is suspected that possible causes may be caused by strain on the foot and the blood vessels associated with it, before the bone is fully able to grow into its adult form (ossification).
 This bone ossification usually begins within the first 18 to 24 months of a female's life and the first 24 to 30 months of a male's life.
 Ossification will occur more slowly on the tarsal navicular bone than on other bones of the foot.
 This causes an overall loss of blood supply in the areas surrounding, as a result of the compression.
 Furthermore, some scientists have suggested that genetic factors could play a significant role in the development of the disease, however no direct causation has been identified, nor a disease-causing gene.

 Diagnosis

 Diagnosis is made on the basis of history and a high index of suspicion.
 On examination there is tenderness to palpation on navicular head.
-Radiographs reveal typical changes of increased density and narrowing of the navicular bone.
+Plain X-ray would show a navicular bone that is wafer-thin, with bony collapse.
+There will be a loss of trabecular pattern in the bone, and increased radiodensity.
+It is sometimes possible to see soft tissue swelling around the affected navicular bone in plain X-ray.